 This module will only be taught throughout through individual supervision of the writing of a student's full-length play (of between 45 and 90 minutes performing time and with a reading time of no less than 60 minutes).
-The play will be submitted, along with a reflective journal of a student's practice, to the deadline of 16th August 2019 (14th August 2020 for part-time students).
-The module will culminate in a rehearsed reading of a selection of students' work in a semi-staged showcase to an invited audience of theatre professionals in September 2019 (September 2020 for part-time students).
-This showcase, which does not form part of the assessment, is designed to bridge the gap between training and the theatre and related industries.
+The play will be submitted, along with a reflective journal of a student's practice, to a deadline in August to be confirmed.
+The module culminates in a rehearsed reading of a selection of students' work during Scripted, a semi-staged reading of excerpts of the play to an invited audience of theatre professionals in September each year.
+This extra-curricular showcase, which does not form part of the assessment, is designed to bridge the gap between training and the theatre and related industries.